Waypoint Journeys Presents

 What's Included

-Group Size Small group expedition — intimate, unhurried, and personal
+Group Size Max 5 guests — intimate, unhurried, and personal

 Meals All meals included — freshly prepared with local seafood, Soqotri and Yemeni cuisine